aclarke/emacs-print-to-file/README.md

 ## Features

-This package provides four interactive commands for PDF output:
+This package provides four interactive commands for **PDF** output:

-- `pdf-print-buffer-to-file`:        Create a 1-up PDF with faces (color, if enabled)
+- `pdf-print-buffer-to-file-with-faces`: Create a 1-up PDF with faces (color, if enabled)
-- `pdf-print-buffer-to-file-no-faces`:   Create a 1-up PDF without faces (black & white)
+- `pdf-print-buffer-to-file`: Create a 1-up PDF without faces (black & white)
-- `pdf-print-buffer-to-file-2up`:    Create a 2-up PDF with faces
+- `pdf-print-buffer-to-file-2up-with-faces`: Create a 2-up PDF with faces
-- `pdf-print-buffer-to-file-2up-no-faces`: Create a 2-up PDF without faces
+- `pdf-print-buffer-to-file-2up`: Create a 2-up PDF without faces

+And four commands for **PostScript** output:

+- `ps-print-buffer-to-file-with-faces`: Create a 1-up PostScript file with faces
+- `ps-print-buffer-to-file`: Create a 1-up PostScript file without faces
+- `ps-print-buffer-to-file-2up-with-faces`: Create a 2-up PostScript file with faces
+- `ps-print-buffer-to-file-2up`: Create a 2-up PostScript file without faces

+## Behavior

 Each function:
 - Converts the current buffer to PostScript (`.ps`)
-- Optionally converts the PostScript to 2-up using `psnup`
+- Optionally formats the `.ps` as 2-up using `psnup`
-- Converts `.ps` or `.2up.ps` to `.pdf` using `ps2pdf`
+- Converts `.ps` or `.2up.ps` to `.pdf` using `ps2pdf` (PDF only)
 - Prompts before overwriting any existing files
-- Deletes intermediate `.ps` files after successful PDF creation
+- Deletes intermediate `.ps` files for PDF output

-## Also Supports PostScript Output

-For PostScript-only versions (no PDF conversion), use:

-- `ps-print-buffer-to-file`
-- `ps-print-buffer-to-file-no-faces`
-- `ps-print-buffer-to-file-2up`
-- `ps-print-buffer-to-file-2up-no-faces`

-These commands do not invoke `ps2pdf` and leave the `.ps` or `.2up.ps` file intact.
+- Leaves `.ps` files for PostScript-only output

 ## File Naming Convention

-The output files are named based on the current buffer's file name.
-For example, if the buffer is visiting `hello_world.c`, the resulting files will be:
+Output filenames are based on the current buffer’s filename.
+For example, with `hello_world.c`:

 - `hello_world.c.ps`        ← 1-up PostScript
 - `hello_world.c.2up.ps`    ← 2-up PostScript